APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   The authors would like to especially call out Paul Hoffman for providing comments in the form of a pull request.
+   The authors would like to especially call out Paul Hoffman and Duane Wessels for providing comments in the form of a pull request.

 10. Change Log

    Note that this document is being worked on in GitHub - see Abstract.
    The below is mainly large changes, and is not authoritative.

+   From -04 to -05:

+      Incorporated Duane's #9

    From -03 to -04: